-1. The Secretary-General shall establish a Seabed Mining Register in which shall be published:

-(a) The names of the Contractors and the names and addresses of their designated representatives;

-(b) The applications made by the various Contractors and the accompanying documents submitted in accordance with regulation 7;

-(c) The terms of the various exploitation contracts in accordance with regulation 18;

-(d) The Contract Areas and Mining Areas to which each relate;

-(e) The Mineral Resources to which each relate;

-(f) All payments made by Contractors to the Authority under these Regulations;

-(g) Any encumbrances regarding the exploitation contract made in accordance with regulation 23;

-(h) Any instruments of transfer; and

-(i) Any other details which the Secretary-General considers appropriate (save Confidential Information).

-2. The Seabed Mining Register shall be publicly available on the Authority's website.
+- 1. The Secretary-General shall establish a Seabed Mining Register in which shall be published: - (a) The names of the Contractors and the names and addresses of their designated representatives; - (b) The applications made by the various Contractors and the accompanying documents submitted in accordance with regulation 7; - (c) The terms of the various exploitation contracts in accordance with regulation 18; - (d) The geographical extent of Contract Areas and Mining Areas to which each relate; - (e) The category of Mineral Resources to which each relate; - (f) All payments made by Contractors to the Authority under these Regulations; - (g) Any encumbrances regarding the exploitation contract made in accordance with regulation 23; - (h) Any instruments of transfer; and - (i) Any other details which the Secretary-General considers appropriate (save Confidential Information). - 2.
+The Seabed Mining Register shall be publicly available on the Authority's website.